gaia-unlimited/community-workshop1/docs/content/logistics.md

 _We will adapt the bus schedule accordingly._

+## <i class="fa-solid fa-universal-access"></i> Accessibility

+We are committed to providing an accessible environment for all participants.
+If you need help or arrangements, don't hesitate to contact the organizers.

 ## <i class="fa-solid fa-bed"></i> Accommodation
 Participants are responsible for making their own accommodation arrangements.
 Heidelberg has plenty of hotel and Airbnb options; the following hotels are some suggestions (but we don't endorse any particular hotel).